rayyan35p/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TaskHub` and the **Actor** is the `user`, unless specified otherwise)

-**Use case 1: Delete a employee**
+**Use case: UC01 - Add an employee**

+Guarantees: The new employee is added to the list of employees.

 **MSS**

-1. User requests to list employees
+1. User inputs the command to add an employee.
-2. TaskHub shows a list of employees
+2. TaskHub adds the employee to the list of employees and displays the updated list.
-3. User requests to delete a specific employee in the list
-4. TaskHub deletes the employee
+3. TaskHub shows that the employee has been added successfully.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User enters an invalid command.
+  * 1a1.
+TaskHub shows an error message.

     Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+User does not enter a required field.

-    * 3a1.
+    * 1b1.
 TaskHub shows an error message.

-      Use case resumes at step 2.

-**Use case 2: Delete a project**

-**MSS**

-1. User requests to list projects
-2. TaskHub shows a list of projects
-3. User requests to delete a specific project in the list
-4. TaskHub deletes the employee

       Use case ends.

-**Extensions**

-* 2a.
-The list is empty.
+* 1c.
+User enters details of an employee that already exists.
+    * 1c1.
+TaskHub shows an error message.

       Use case ends.

-* 3a.
-The given index is invalid.
+* 1d.
+User enters an invalid value for a field.

-    * 3a1.
+    * 1d1.
 TaskHub shows an error message.

-      Use case resumes at step 2.

-**Use case 3: Add an employee**

-**MSS**

-1. User attempts to add employee
-2. TaskHub shows a message that indicates a successful operation

       Use case ends.

-**Extensions**
-* 1a.
-The input does not follow the format.
-  * 1a1.
-TaskHub shows an error message with the correct format.

-Use case resumes at step 1.

-**Use case 4: Add an employee to a project**

-**MSS**

-1. User attempts to add an employee to a project
-2. TaskHub shows a message that indicates a successful operation

-   Use case ends.

-**Extensions**

-* 1a.
-The Project does not exist.
-    * 1a1.
-The user requests to create a new project with the Employees.

-        Use case ends.
-* 1b.
-The Employee does not exist.
-    * 1b1.
-The user attempts to add the Employee.(Use Case 3)

-  Use case resumes at step 1.

 ### Non-Functional Requirements